The Ultimate In Birding Tours

 Afterwards, we descend to Oxapampa and then head to the delightful Ulcumano lodge nestled in the hills above town for a two nights stay.

 Central Peru: Day 12 At Ulcumano lodge we will walk the trails in search of some local specialities including Sickle-winged Guan, the stunning Golden-headed Quetzal, Andean Motmot, Powerful Woodpecker, Blackish Antbird, Jet Manakin and Chestnut-crested Cotinga.
-The cloudforest interior is the realm of the endemic Chestnut and Bay Antpittas, and we shall make a concerted effort to try and see these ultimate forest floor skulkers.
+The cloud forest interior is the realm of the endemic Oxapampa and Bay Antpittas, and we shall make a concerted effort to try and see these ultimate forest floor skulkers.
 Other furtive denizens of the dark understorey are Trilling Tapaculo and the endemic Peruvian Rufous-vented Tapaculo.
 We shall be seeking out a number of additional Peruvian endemics found in this fabulous area, including Masked Fruiteater, ‘Huanuco Fruiteater’ (a small, distinctive race of Green-and-Black Fruiteater which probably merits being elevated to species level), Peruvian Tyrannulet, the bamboo-loving Unstreaked Tit-Tyrant, Inca Flycatcher and the vociferous Peruvian Wren.
 If we are very fortunate we will even see such highly sought-after specialities as White-rumped Hawk, the shy Golden-browed Chat-Tyrant or the mega-elusive Masked Saltator.

 Nightbirding at this remote lodge is excellent and we have another chance to find the rarely seen Cloud-forest Screech Owl, a genuinely enigmatic denizen of these beautiful forests.
 While out at night we might also see the stunning Swallow-tailed Nightjar, White-throated Screech Owl and the noisy Rufous-banded Owl.